typography

 formats

-Copyright notices should contain the word "copyright" expressed in its symbol, word, or abbreviated form, the year of first publication or a range of years (often from first publication to the present year), and the name of the owner.
-The order does not matter so long as they appear together.
+Copyright notices should contain the word “copyright” expressed in its symbol, word, or abbreviated form, the year of first publication or a range of years (often from first publication to the present year), and the owner’s name.
+For sound recordings, use the phonogram symbol ℗ instead of ©.
+The order matters not.

 © 2024 A. N. Other